Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 Venue?
 Check.
 Florist?
 Check.
 Seating arrangements?
 Check.
 But what about your makeup?
 Before you start to panic wondering how on earth you should apply your face makeup and eye makeup for your big day, take a deep breath and remember that we have your back!
-To help take some of the stress off your shoulders, we scoured the web to find out which eyeshadow colors work best to accentuate brown eyes on your big day.
-While purple and green work beautifully for any other day of the week, preferred wedding makeup tends to be neutral across the board.
-But that doesn’t mean you can use any old eyeshadow and eyeliner to create the ultimate beauty look for your big day.
-To help ensure that your wedding makeup is tailored to your beautiful brown eyes, follow the tutorial below.
+To help take some of the stress off your shoulders, we scoured the web to find out which eyeshadow colors will work best to accentuate your beautiful brown eyes on your big day.
+While purple and green work beautifully for pretty much any other day in your life, most brides prefer neutral wedding makeup.
+Of course, that doesn’t mean you can use just any old eyeshadow and eyeliner to create the ultimate beauty look for your big day.
+To help ensure that your wedding makeup is tailored to your eye color, follow our tutorial on the best wedding makeup for brown eyes.
 Just think of it as our wedding gift to you.

-Keep reading for tips on accentuating your brown eyes on your wedding day.
+Keep reading for the complete how-to on a look that will play up your brown eyes in the perfect way for your wedding day.

 What you’ll need: